danielmahon/gatsby-remark-relative-images/README.md

 # gatsby-remark-relative-images

 Convert image src(s) in markdown/html/frontmatter to be relative to their node's parent directory.
 This will help [gatsby-remark-images](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-remark-images) match images outside the node folder.
-For example, use with NetlifyCMS.

-NOTE: This was built for use with NetlifyCMS and should be considered a temporary solution until relative paths are supported.
+This was built for use with NetlifyCMS and should be considered a temporary solution until relative paths are supported.
 If it works for other use cases then great!

 ### Features